Audiology (hearing) for adults

 - Replace a faulty hearing aid

-- Replace lost hearing aids - From 1st July 2015 there will be a charge up to a maximum of £100 per hearing aid.
+- Replace lost hearing aids - there is a charge of £100 per hearing aid.
 The hearing aid(s) will only be issued after payment has been confirmed.
 Exclusions apply.

 - Instruct on battery insertion, cleaning, ear mould insertion and use of the controls